typelevel/squants/README.md

 [![Build Status](https://travis-ci.org/garyKeorkunian/squants.png?branch=master)](https://travis-ci.org/garyKeorkunian/squants)

+NOTE - This README reflects feature set in the branch it can be found.
+For more information on feature availability of a specific version see the Release History or the README for a that version

 ## Installation
 Repository hosting for Squants is provided by Sonatype.
 To use Squants in your SBT project add the following dependency to your build.